 - The Elements of Style – By William Strunk Jr. and E.B.
 White.
 Classic (slim) book on grammar.

 - Chicago Manual of Style.
 Classic (fat) book on grammar and style conventions.

 - OWL: Handouts: Grammar, Punctuation, and Spelling.
 From Purdue’s Online Writing Lab.
-I’ve used this site a fair bit when teaching courses that require essay writing.
+I’ve recommended this site a fair bit to students when teaching courses that require essay writing.